 4.1.4 Whitsunday and Mackay Islands Visitor Management Strategy

-The draft Whitsunday and Mackay Islands Visitor Management Strategy is DERM initiative that will provide a framework for sustainable tourism and visitor use into the future for the islands and their beaches.
+The draft Whitsunday and Mackay Islands Visitor Management Strategy is NPRSR initiative that will provide a framework for sustainable tourism and visitor use into the future for the islands and their beaches.